aleksey-pozhidaev/Brian-Jan-25-trip/README.md

-        Cr    - radio's Crystal value read from EEPROM Rx    - counter of error-free RF Payloads received Hd    - counter of error-free RF Headers received Dc    - counter of number of times the radio had to RF-disconnect from the Master PTxed - number of RF packets transmitted
+        Cr    - radio's Crystal value read from EEPROM Rx    - counter of error-free RF Payloads received Hd    - counter of error-free RF Headers received Dc    - counter of the number of times the radio had to RF-disconnect from the Master PTxed - number of RF packets transmitted
         PRxed - number of RF packets received

+To tune Slave radio's receive, send to the radio CrystalUp or CrystalDwn commands and observe Preamble Rate, Rx Rate, and Header Rate.
+The goal is to maximize these numbers.
+In the case when Master is not transmitting RF packets with the data payloads, the Header Rate reported by the Slave will be the best indicator.

+For each CrystalUp and CrystalDwn command, radio's run-time Crystal will increment or decrement respectively.
+Its current value can be observed at the RAM address $10001F96, which can be viewed within the 'Data Display' LexNet's frame at the top raw labeled '$10001F90' under the seventh location labeled by "$6" on top of it.

+When done tunning, please use Commtel to write the resulted Crystal value into the radio's 605(decimal) address.